X-rayLaser/label-free-handwritten-text-recognition-learner/README.md

 ```
 - Create a directory with name "tuning_data".
 Within that directory create a subdirectory named "unlabeled" and put handwriting image
-files (jpe or png) in there.
+files (jpg or png) in there.
 Optionally, to evaluate your fine-tuned model, you can add another subdirectory called "labeled".
 It should contain image files whose names (excluding the file extension part) match their transcriptions.
 For example,
 an image could have this name "apple.jpg" (it will be assumed to have label "apple").
 - create a configuration file called my_config.py, define a class inheriting a